youngmikec/javascript-functions/tasks.md

 ## Implement the 'iterate' Function

-Implement the function `iterate` that calculates new game states, based on a past game states.
+Implement the function `iterate` that calculates new game states, based on a starting game state.
 The function should have two parameters.
-The first parameter should be an array of previous game states, that is, an array of arrays of arrays.
+The first parameter should be a game state, that is, an array of living cells.
 The second parameter should be an integer indicating how many new game states to calculate.
 The function should return an array of games states.

-For example, if `iterate` is called with two past game states in the first parameter and the value `2` for the second parameter it will return an array with four game states, the two that were supplied and two more that were calculated.
+For example, if `iterate` is called with a starting game state in the first parameter and the value `2` for the second parameter it will return an array with three game states, the starting game state and two more that were calculated.

 The next game state can be calculated by using the `calculateNext` function previously defined, based upon the most recent game state.